sourcebox/midiutil/README.md

     midiutil.py -l

-Lists available MIDI devices, seperated by inputs and outputs.
+Lists available MIDI devices, separated by inputs and outputs.
 Each device has an ID which has to be used to select the device when transmitting data.

+Instead of a numerical ID, you can use the case-insensitive device name or a part of it.

 ### Sending MIDI data